dshanske/indieweb-post-kinds/readme.txt

 = The Non-Response Kinds =

 These kinds have an analog in post formats.
+Adding context to one of these may make it a Passive Kind.

  * **Article** - traditional long form content - a post with an explicit post name(title)
  * **Note** - short content - a post with just plain content
  * **Photo** - image or photo post - a post with an embedded image as its primary focus
  * **Audio** - audio post - a post with an embedded piece of audio content as its primary focus
  * **Video** - video post - a post with an embedded video as its primary focus
- * **Check-In** - Identifying you are at a place
+ * **Check-In** - Identifying you are at a place.
+This would use the extended WordPress Geodata.
+(Under Development)

 = The Response Kinds =